Congratulations on becoming an offer-holder in BA Economic and Social Studies (BAEcon) at The University of Manchester.

 Develop your knowledge and transferable skills in our world-renowned department.

 Combine your chosen pathway specialism with complementary social science units.

 We have strong links with the three main accounting bodies ICAEW, CIMA and ACCA.

-7th in the UK for economics and econometrics (QS World University Rankings 2020).
+Study at a top 10 UK university for economics and econometrics (QS World University Rankings 2021).

 Careers and employability